 Posted by Gabe Carey on 03 August 2018 09:30 PM

-If you’re thinking about building or buying one of the best gaming PCs, you might want to consider grabbing one of the best PC cases.
-Sure, they might not be as exciting as the best graphics cards, but all of those shiny and expensive components need to go somewhere right?
-Why not put them in the best PC case you can find today.
+When you’re getting ready to build one of the best gaming PCs, you need to consider picking up one of the best PC cases – they’re more important than you may think.
+Yeah, PC cases aren’t as exciting as one of the best graphics cards, but all of those shiny and expensive components need to go somewhere right?
+Why not put them in the best PC cases so they stay nice and cool.

 We don’t need to remind you that heat is the mortal enemy of all PC components, so you should pay special attention to the cooling of your new rig.
-The best PC cases will help maximize airflow to your PC components, which will make them perform better and last longer – and even keep you cooler in the summer.
+The best PC cases will maximize airflow to keep all your PC components cool – this will make them faster with more longevity.

-A wise man once said ‘if you’re going to do it, do it big’.
-And, while we’re not sure if anyone has ever actually said that, the Corsair Obsidian 1000D is certainly an example of doing it big.
-Packed front to back with up to 18 fan mounts and room for four 480mm radiators, this is one of the best PC cases for keeping your system cool no matter how many high-end components you pack into it.
+It’s been said that ‘if you’re going to do it, do it big’.
+And, while we’re not wholly sure if anyone ever actually said that, the Corsair Obsidian 1000D is certainly doing it big.
+Filled front to back with up to 18 fan mounts and room for four 480mm radiators, this is the best PC case for keeping your system cool no matter how many high-end components you have.
 What’s more, this is a dual-system case, meaning you can fit two complete computers.
-Just imagine having your streaming machine packed into the same case as your gaming rig.
+Just think about it – you can fit both your gaming rig and your streaming PC into this beastly case.

 It is extremely rare to see any PC case that even vaguely resembles the Fractal Design Meshify-C. Given that the front of the case is entirely made of a mesh material sectioned off into an array of polygonal shapes, the Meshify-C has a unique style – without compromising on function.
 With two fans pre-installed, cooling is (forgive us) a breeze, even if the Meshify-C is held back by a number of obstacles.